cridiv/Nerave/README.md

   nerave.milestones.confirm({ ... })
   nerave.agreements.getStatus({ ... })
   ```
+- [ ] Add `baseUrl` config option — defaults to production API, overridable for local dev
+- [ ] Export proper TypeScript types for all inputs and responses
 - [ ] Point SDK at local NestJS API for now
 - [ ] Write `README.md` for the SDK — judges will read this
 - [ ] Test SDK methods manually